 Directions: Diamond Lake is located 20km from Wānaka on the Wānaka-Mt Aspiring Road.
 It is sign-posted.

 Park at the Diamond Lake car park.
 Walk up the hill and go right at the junction towards the eastern side of the lake.
 Allow about 15 minutes to walk up to the meeting point.

 Meet at 10am at the planting site.

-If you want to carpool, meet between 9.20am and 9.30am at Waterfall Creek car park.
+if you would like to carpool, meet at 9.20am at the Waterfall Creek car park.

 Please, bring your own cup and gardening gloves, wear sturdy shoes, and warm clothes.

 Tools provided.
 Morning tea kindly provided by Puzzling World and Venus coffee.

 This planting is sponsored by Puzzling World - a massive thank you to them :)

 For more information, do not hesitate to contact us.

 Next planting dates & locations: 3rd September, location tbc, 17th September at Wishbone Falls, 1st October at Glendhu Bay (10th anniversary of this planting site!
 We'll have a bit of a celebration)